DevLARLEY/PolyVGet/README.md

 ```

 ### Running
-The downloader requires both a PolyV video URI and token found in the network tab:
+The downloader requires both a PolyV video URI and optionally a token found in the network tab (for HLS):
 + Video URI: In the URL of this request: `https://player.polyv.net/secure/<HERE>.json`
 + Token: In the URL query of this request: `https://hls.videocc.net/playsafe/../../../...key?token=<HERE>`